 K: For our 2013 series — ProjectExplorer.org‘s 10th anniversary year — we will embark on a 10-country world tour to produce our most ambitious project yet.
 “The Rise and Fall of the British Empire” will be filmed across 5 continents, and this series will explore both the positive and negative sides of colonialism to create a complete picture of this rich history.

 History class meets the “Amazing Race” when our small crew travels the globe to capture footage in Australia, Barbados, Canada, Ghana, Hong Kong, India, Jamaica, Malta, Singapore, and Tanzania/Zanzibar.
-Do consider supporting our free educational programming by making a donation here.
+Do consider supporting our free educational programming.

 TT: Nice!
 How have your travels impacted you as a person?